cartheur/ideal/README.md

 ## This branch

-This branch contains the "main" or "foundational module" of the reinforcement-like behaviour illustrated by the algorithm.
+This branch contains the modules 050 and 051 that expand upon code from the continuity of the previous branches.

+It deals with the phenomenon of radical interactionism.